lpsmodsimteam/SIT/README.md

 generate.BoilerPlate(**DEMO_ARGS).generate_bbox()
 ```

+Running the script `python3 bbox.py` will generate the boilerplate code necessary to establish
+interoperability between the black box components of `demo`.

 The following snippets demonstrate an SST link transmitting a unidirectional signal from the SST
 environment to the black box interface.